LetMeSpy Spyware Giant Collapses! Hacker Erases Server Data and Shuts Down Operations!

 Radeal’s Involvement

-The database also shed light on the spyware’s origin, pointing to a Krakow-based tech company called Radeal.
-Speculations arose about Radeal’s potential involvement in the creation and distribution of LetMeSpy.
-However, the chief executive of Radeal, Rafal Lidwin, has remained silent and refrained from commenting on the matter.
+The database illuminated the origins of the spyware, pointing to a Krakow-based tech company called Radeal.
+Controversy enveloped Radeal as suspicions arose as to whether the company played a role in the development and dispersal of LetMeSpy.
+However, the CEO of Radeal, Rafal Lidwin, has been tight-lipped and evaded any discussion on the subject.

 A Pattern of Closure